-The Patriot 4420 sprayer is the largest sprayer in the Case IH line of selfpropelled application equipment, with a 290-hp engine and a 1,200-gallon (4,541-l) solution tank.
+The Patriot 4420 sprayer is the largest sprayer in the Case IH line of self-propelled application equipment, with a 290-hp engine and a 1,200-gallon solution tank.

 The Axial-Flow 7010 Class VII combine is a step above the highly productive Axial-Flow 2588 and below Case IH's highest-capacity combine, the Axial-Flow 8010.